URL path: Index page // Rotavirus Antigen, Feces

 More information

-Rotavirus disease (Rota virus), is a diarrheal disease caused by viruses of the family Reoviridae.
-The virus multiplies exclusively on the epithelial cells of the small intestine and is primarily pathogenic in infants and children during the winter.
-The virus is transmitted through the faecal-oral route.
+Rotavirus disease is a diarrheal disease caused by viruses of the Reoviridae family.
+The virus replicates exclusively in the epithelial cells of the small intestine and is pathogenic, mainly in infants and children during the winter.
+The virus is transmitted by the fecal-oral route.

-The disease is characterized by acute onset diarrhea that lasts 4 to 8 days.
-Vomiting is often the initial symptom.
-Some patients experience vomiting without diarrhea.
-Dehydration is the most common cause of rotavirus-infected patients.
+The disease is characterized by acute diarrhea lasting 4 to 8 days.
+Vomiting is often the initial symptom, but some patients experience vomiting without diarrhea.
+Dehydration is the most common cause of hospitalization in patients infected with Rotavirus.

-Rapid and accurate detection of rotavirus antigen in fecal specimens leads to better management of patients, particularly hospitalized or institutionalized patients.
+Rapid and accurate detection of rotavirus antigen in stool specimens leads to better management of patients, especially hospitalized or institutionalized patients.

 Important Note